chikamichi/jquery.circular/README.md

 [![Build Status](https://travis-ci.org/chikamichi/jquery.circular.png)](https://travis-ci.org/chikamichi/jquery.circular)

-This is a carousel library targeted at front-end **developers**.
+jquery.circular is a carousel backend library, targeted at front-end **developers**.

 If you are:

-* pretty familiar with JavaScript
-* looking for a truly customizable carousel library
+* looking for a fully customizable carousel library
 * tired of tweaking (as in, re-writing) conceptually closed jQuery libraries
 * unwilling to waste time implementing your own carousel backend, though